orchid00/git_for_humans/README.md

 The course is extremely hands-on, and includes one hour of lecture in total, and two hours of practical exercises and time to ask questions.

-If you would like to follow the workshop on your own, you can go through on your own time, the files are ordered numerically.
+If you would like to follow the workshop on your own, you can go through on your own time, the files are ordered numerically, starting from [setup](./000_setup.md).

 ## License
 This event is organised by ELIXIR Belgium.